 And from Balina the direct-bus to Dublin.

-Below a cinematic impression of parts of the Western way and the ascent of two mountains in this area.
-By Gerry Macveigh.
-It gives a very good impression of this deserted area, without having to be in the picture all the time.
+Below a great film about a stretch of the Western way and the ascent of two mountains in this area.
+Made by Gerry McVeigh.
+McVeigh gives a very good impression of this deserted area, without having to be in the picture all the time.
 It's about the area, not about the editor!
 Homage!